jedrichards/angularjs-handbook/README.md

 ## Modules

 A module is a logical collection of application components.
-They can contain nested child modules, services, controllers, filters, directives, constants and simple values.
+They can contain services, controllers, filters, directives, constants, simple values and further nested sub modules.

 Modules can be organised based on type (i.e. a module containing only controllers) or by app feature (i.e. a module containing a variety of components related to a particular site section) - pick whichever way works for your project.